 - What customizations do you offer?

-This is a unique and special experience, so enjoy it!
-Trust your consultant and let them take care of you.
-Your consultant should be able to walk you through all the details, from price and styles to alterations, deposits, cancellation policy, etc. Don’t feel pressured to buy anything, but if you find a dress you absolutely love, go for it!
+Shopping for your wedding dress should be a special experience, so enjoy it!
+Trust your consultant.
+They will walk you through all the details, from price and styles to alterations, deposits, cancellation policy, etc. Don’t feel pressured to buy anything, but if you find a dress you absolutely love, go for it!
 Trust your gut and don’t doubt yourself.

-- Forget about size!
+- Forget about traditional sizes.
 Bridal wear is very different from the ready-to-wear world.
 Instead, focus on the perfect fit.

 - Stick to your budget and don’t be afraid to ask questions.

-- And remember, keep an open mind!
+- Keep an open mind!
 Your dream wedding dress may end up being one you never before considered.

 Wedding Dress Terms You Should Know

-Off-the-Rack – Sold directly off a retailer’s rack or floor.
+Off-the-Rack – Gowns sold directly off a retailer’s rack or floor.

-Made-to-Order – Manufacturing process following a gown order.
+Made-to-Order – The manufacturing process following a gown order.

 Sample – Wedding dresses chosen by the retailer to be displayed in their boutiques.

-Wear Date – The day your gown needs to be ready by.
+Wear Date – The day your gown needs to be ready to wear by.

-Sister Style – Variations of a particular style.
+Sister Style – Gown variations of a particular style.